techidaily/site-facebook/source/_posts/founding-a-connected-group-in-the-facebook-realm.md

 Close

- There are so many[useful ways to discover new groups on Facebook](https://www.makeuseof.com/tag/5-awesome-ways-discover-new-facebook-groups/) , but if you still haven't found what you were looking for, there's no reason why you shouldn't start your own Facebook group.
+ There are so many [useful ways to discover new groups on Facebook](https://www.makeuseof.com/tag/5-awesome-ways-discover-new-facebook-groups/) , but if you still haven't found what you were looking for, there's no reason why you shouldn't start your own Facebook group.
 You can get your group up and running in no time at all.

 1. Go to your**Facebook home screen** and tap on your picture with the**three vertical lines** at the top right-hand corner of the app.
 2. In the**Menu** , scroll down and tap on**Groups** .